FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Specific_system_functions/File_management_functions.md

 - The definition
     of a suffix, possible followed by a comment

-A comment is any item of text beginning with the character ‘#’.
+A comment is any item of text beginning with the character ‘\#’.

 A suffix is defined in accordance with the following syntax:

-&lt;suffix of 1 to 3 letters>=&lt;letter defining the file type>
+&lt;suffix of 1 to 3 letters&gt;=&lt;letter defining the file type&gt;

 Only characters supported by the operating system can be within the first 1-3 letters defining the suffix.
 Wild cards, ‘?’ and ‘\*’ cannot